 An important thing to consider is your food distributor’s delivery schedule.
 If your establishment receives daily deliveries, you won’t require as much storage space as one who receives their shipments only once a week.

 There are a variety of refrigeration options.
 Because of this, the different styles and sizes will help you make the best choice for your restaurant’s needs:

 Reach-in coolers are low to the ground and, as the name states, require staff to reach in to obtain items from it.
 These units work best if they are kept away from heat sources (such as the cooking line).

 Walk-In Coolers, on the contrary, come in quite a larger variety.
 Walk-Ins are ideal for holding the largest quantities of perishable foods.
 Bear in mind that not only will you require a significant amount of space to house one of these, but your city’s health board may have regulations that you must adhere to surrounding the use of a walk-in cooler due to its size and contents.

 Refrigeration Drawers that reside under your counter tops are perfect for the smaller variety of kitchens.
 These are made to be installed directly into your cooking line for ease and efficiency.

 Freezers, much like coolers, come in both the reach-in and walk-in varieties, but are used to store food at much lower temperatures.
 For restaurants that use a lot of frozen ingredients, this option is a must.

 Bar Refrigerators are the best bet for storing bar mix, bottles, wines and canned beverages.
 As these are situated directly behind the bar, it allows bartenders the easy access required for quickly servicing their clientele.

-Condenser Unit Location
+Condenser Unit Location of the Restaurant Refrigerator

 Depending upon the style of unit you choose, condenser units are either located on the top or bottom of your commercial refrigerator.